 Homemade fried rice is simple to make and healthier than takeout.
-This Scallop Fried Rice is easy, authentic, and a crowd-pleaser every time.
+This Scallop Fried Rice with XO sauce is easy, authentic, and a crowd-pleaser every time.
 Add this to your Chinese Lunar New Year menu and may this dish usher in happiness and good fortune for you this new year!
 In case you need more ideas, plan your Chinese new year dinner with this recipe collection from traditional CNY appetizers to dessert and anything in between.

 This recipe is sponsored by Riceland.

-Chinese Lunar New Year is here and like my previous posts here and there, I’m already busy stuffing my face with all the goodies we have around the house.
+Chinese Lunar New Year is here and I’m already busy stuffing my face with all the goodies we have around the house.
 So today’s recipe is extra special to me.
-Remember that XO sauce that I shared last week?
+Remember the XO sauce that I shared last week?
 Well, I’m here with a recipe on how to use that XO sauce in one of the most delicious ways.
 This Scallop Fried Rice with XO Sauce aka the billionaires fried rice that is perfect to welcome the Chinese lunar new year.

 Why billionaires sauce?